 So, I haven’t done this yet, but I can see wanting this in the future.
 You can easily add a shelf to the bottom of the frame.
 I’d use a 1″ x 6″ board attached with an L-bracket.
 This would be a great place for all those trophies kids bring home. 🙂

 Feeling inspired?
-Get out there and build your own DIY Display Board.
-Don’t forget to grab my free printable above.
+Want to make your own?
+Follow the links above to get the things you’ll need.
 Have fun and let me know if you have questions.
 Or post pictures of your work and tag Abbotts At Home on FB, I’d love to see it!